rafi007akhtar/angular-forms/learning-notes.md

     <button type="submit" [disabled]="heroForm.invalid">Submit</button>
 </form>
 ```
+**Note.** The `Validators.required` validator in the `name` field of the TS is plenty to make the name field mandatory; the `required` attribute in the `<input>` element is not needed.
+However, it should still be added because is will be used for accessibility purposes.

 ## Custom Validators
 The above validators were built in to Angular.
 Custom validators can be created as _methods_ that return a validator method.